TenebrisNoctua/ServerAuthority/docs/index.md

 # Server Authority

 To give a short summary on what Server Authority is, it is when the server becomes the single source of truth for game actions, logic, and data.
 This basically means that the server will dictate how the data and logic such as physics *should* work within your game.
-This does cause responsiveness and latency issues however, but those issues are mostly solvable with a prediction and rollback system, such as the one Roblox is utilizing, which I will describe further in later sections.

-To enable the server authority system Roblox has implemented, after all the flags above have been enabled, you must go into `Workspace > Server Authority > AuthorityMode` and set it to `Server`.
+To fully enable this feature in Roblox Studio, you must go into the `Workspace` properties and change some values.
+They are listed below:
+* `Server Authority > AuthorityMode`: `Server`
+* `Behavior > PhysicsSteppingMethod`: `Fixed`

 !!! warning
-    In order to access the features mentioned in the later sections, this step is necessary to do.
-Otherwise, the features will simply not work.

-After this step, server authority should be enabled within your place.
+    Setting the `AuthorityMode` to `Server` will automatically change certain other workspace properties.
+They are listed below:
+    * `StreamingEnabled`: `true`
+    * `SignalBehavior`: `Deferred`
+    These properties cannot be changed while the `AuthorityMode` is set to `Server`.

 ## Part Physics